NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Acrobat.md

 * * *

 You become an expert in Acrobatics.
 At 7th level, you become a master in Acrobatics, and at 15th level, you become legendary in Acrobatics.
 Whenever you critically succeed at an Acrobatics check to Tumble Through an enemy's space, you don't treat the enemy's space as difficult terrain.

-**Special** You can't select another dedication feat until you have gained two other feats from the acrobat archetype.

 ## [[Feats/Contortionist|Contortionist]] Feat 4